jsreport/docs/docs/customizable-dashboards-integration.md

    }
 >```

 The response should be a stream with the content of the newly created report.
-The application wraps the template rendering call and expose it as a route with `shortid` parameter in the web application .
+The application wraps the template rendering call and expose it as a route with `shortid` parameter in the web application.

 ##Render template from the browser